History of Guyana: Burnham's last years

 A new constitution was promulgated in 1980.
 The old ceremonial post of president was abolished, and the head of government became the executive president, chosen, as the former position of prime minister had been, by the majority party in the National Assembly.
 Burnham automatically became Guyana's first executive president and promised elections later in the year.
 In elections held on December 15, 1980, the PNC claimed 77 percent of the vote and forty-one seats of the popularly elected seats, plus the ten chosen by the regional councils.
 The PPP and UF won ten and two seats, respectively.
 The WPA refused to participate in an electoral contest it regarded as fraudulent.
 Opposition claims of electoral fraud were upheld by a team of international observers headed by Britain's Lord Avebury.

 The economic crisis facing Guyana in the early 1980s deepened considerably, accompanied by the rapid deterioration of public services, infrastructure, and overall quality of life.
+The country became "one of the poorest" in the region.
 Blackouts occurred almost daily, and water services were increasingly unsatisfactory.
 The litany of Guyana's decline included shortages of rice and sugar (both produced in the country), cooking oil, and kerosene.
 While the formal economy sank, the black market economy in Guyana thrived.
+Richard Dwyer, deputy chief of mission in Guyana described the country as "riddled by corruption" and said the Burnham government had politics which had become "increasingly unsavory."
+Later, George B. Roberts Jr., then the U.S. ambassador to Guyana, found Burham distasteful, but called Cheddi Jagan "still unacceptable" to the U.S.

+In the 1980s, the "largely untouched forests" of Guyana were logged after the Burnham government implemented a structural adjustment programme following an agreement with the International Monetary Fund.
+In later years, the country would parcel out the country's rivers and forests to Brazilian and Asian logging and mining companies.
+Guyana historically has had environmental issues relating to tropical forests and forests under medium-to-high threat from deforestation.

+In 1983, Burnham urged Ronald Reagan to limit operations in Grenada to evacuation of American civilians, rather than a full-scale invasion.
 In the midst of this turbulent period, Burnham underwent surgery for a throat ailment.
-On August 6, 1985, while in the care of Cuban doctors, Guyana's first and only leader since independence unexpectedly died.
+On August 6, 1985, while in the care of Cuban doctors, Guyana's first and only leader since independence unexpectedly died of heart failure.
+In 2020, National Security Archive experts John Prados and Arturo Jimenez-Bacardi argued that Burnham, who had been put in place thanks to a CIA covert operation, was "corrupt, arbitrary, and self-dealing".